 Looking at stills from the film, you’d be forgiven for expecting an atmospheric, well-crafted chiller.
 And if you only watch the closing moments, taking place in the Parisian sewers, you’d probably think you were right.
 These scenes, with Peter Cushing facing off against the werewolf, are creepy and poignant – they outdo Curse of the Werewolf in terms of pathos.

-A Tyburn TV series concept also fizzled out and it seemed that we’d heard the last of this ambitious but misguided company.
-But it didn’t quite die.
+A Tyburn TV series concept also fizzled out and it seemed that we’d heard the last of this ambitious yet misguided company.
+However, it didn’t quite die.
 Tyburn remained in existence, with Francis working as a film buyer and seller for TV.
 And a decade after its last productions, Tyburn returned.

 The film sees a return by Cushing, aged 70, to the role of Sherlock Holmes.
 Francis had initially wanted to make a new version of The Hound of the Baskervilles (which Cushing had starred in for Hammer in 1959 and again for the BBC in 1968!) but when funding fell through, decided to go with an original story that would explain Holmes’ advanced age.
 Here, he is tempted out of retirement on the eve of the First World War.
 Together with trusty sidekick Watson (John Mills), he investigates the discovery of three corpses that seem to have grave implications for national security.

-The Masks of Death is rather better than the previous Tyburn/Cushing/Hinds collaborations, but nevertheless it feels old, tired and out of step.
-It seemed that Tyburn had a bloody-minded determination to stick with an increasingly old-fashioned style, no mater what.
+The Masks of Death is rather better than the previous Tyburn/Cushing/Hinds collaborations; nevertheless, it feels old, tired and out of step.
+It seemed that Tyburn had a bloody-minded determination to stick with an increasingly old-fashioned style, no matter what.

 Tyburn’s best film isn’t a feature but a TV documentary.
-1989 saw Channel 4 broadcast One Way Ticket to Hollywood, a biography of / tribute to Cushing.
+1989 saw Channel 4 broadcast One Way Ticket to Hollywood, a biography of Peter Cushing.
 Whatever else you might say about Kevin Francis and his films, he was clearly someone who held Cushing in great esteem, and this loving documentary is a fine tribute to the man.
-But this love of the golden age of Hammer horror was also the downfall of Tyburn, who were woefully out of step with public tastes in the 1970s.
-Because of this, rather than becoming a byword for terror, the company is little more than a minor postscript in the history of British horror.
+But this love of the golden age of Hammer horror was also the downfall of Tyburn, as the company was woefully out of step with public tastes in the 1970s.
+Because of this, the company is little more than a minor postscript in the history of British horror.